skooter500/GE1-2022-2023/assignment.md

 ## The Brief

-Create an interactive hologram of a cool device from vintage sci-fi, such as Star Trek, the Six Million Dollar Man, Knight Rider.
+Create an interactive hologram of a cool device from vintage sci-fi, such as Star Trek, the Six Million Dollar Man, Space 1999, 2001: A Space Odyssey, Knight Rider, Thunderbirds, Flash Gordon, Back to the Future etc. etc. Anything from 60's 70's and early 80's.

 Some ideas: